krithikag23/Graph-Shortest-Path-Visualizer--Dijkstra-Algorithm-/README.md

 ### Diagonal Corner-Cutting Prevention

 Diagonal movement is restricted to prevent passing through obstacle corners.
-A diagonal step is allowed
+A diagonal step is allowed only if both adjacent horizontal and vertical